The dashboard has a set of lights that inform the driver when there is an electrical problem.

 The onboard computer will detect the problem and turn off the light.
 If you notice the engine light is still on after three days, then it is time you tried some of the methods showed above or take it for mechanical repairs.

-Check out this article for more techniques of how to reset your check engine light.
+Check out this article for more techniques to reset your check engine light.

 If you have seen this light go on the dashboard, please do not ignore it because it could lead to more serious problems.
-The onboard computer will rectify itself, and the light will eventually go off.
-You may want to know why the light turns on.
+The onboard computer will rectify itself, and the light will eventually go off; but you will want to know why the light turns on.

 Most modern cars have onboard diagnostic systems.
 This system consists of a car computer that monitors various sensors in multiple car components.
 If your car has a problem, the sensors will capture this problem and send the information to the onboard computer that will then display a warning light on the dashboard.

-This is one of the most common human error reasons for the engine light to remain on.
+This is one of the most common human error reasons for the engine light remaining on.
 Gasoline powers your car and after fueling up, you may forget to replace the gas cap.
-This can be extremely dangerous because gasoline is highly inflammable.
+This can be extremely dangerous because gasoline is highly flammable.

-If the ignition coil is faulty the check engine light will turn on.
-Old and expired spark plugs will cause the engine to misfire, and this will cause you to spend more on fuel.
-Taking your car for regular service can eliminate this.
+If the ignition coil is faulty, the check engine light will turn on.
+Old and expired spark plugs will cause the engine to misfire, and this will lead to you spending more on fuel.
+Taking your car for regular services can eliminate this.

 Bad alarm systems

 Not all alarm systems are effective.
 Some cheap makes can drain your battery charge, and some can trigger the engine light.
 In the worst case, they can prevent your car from starting.
-If this is the case, you can remove the faulty alarm and replace it with a better one – though costly.
+If this is the case, you can remove the faulty alarm and replace it with a better one – although this can be costly.

-Sometimes the cause of all your dashboard problems could be a battery worse time has expired.
+Sometimes the cause of all your dashboard problems could be that your battery time has expired.
 You will first need to determine whether the battery can be recharged or you need a new one.
-A good battery should last you 5 to seven years.
+A good battery should last you 5 to 7 years.

-The question of will check engine light reset itself is often asked by many drivers.
-It can be irritating driving with a car with a flashing check engine light.
-The first thing you should do is stop over and check whether anything is wrong with your engine components.
+The question of whether the check engine light will reset itself is often asked by many drivers.
+It can be irritating driving a car with a flashing check engine light.
+The first thing you should do is to pull over and check whether anything is wrong with your engine components.